 Physiologic or functional changes are triggered by these internal biological clocks.
 Medical research uses physiologic functions to describe aspects of the physical changes seen in human sleep, such as: brain activity, heart rate, respiration and movement.
 These are called sleep parameters.
 Sleep parameters influenced by external or internal stimuli can affect perceived sleep quality either positively or negatively.

 Stresses, whether physiologic or emotional, can affect circadian rhythms.
-Research done in Germany in the 1960’s through the 1970’s, in a deep bunker, deprived test subjects of external stimuli such as temperature, humidity, light, sound and even the natural magnetic field of the earth.
+Research was done in Germany in the 1960’s through the 1970’s in a deep bunker.
+They deprived test subjects of external stimuli.
+This included temperature, humidity, light, sound and even the natural magnetic field of the earth.
 These individuals ended up having disturbed circadian rhythms.
 They found that weak square wave 10 Hz electromagnetic fields reversed the effects of these disturbed circadian rhythms.
 (Wever)